chrs-hoc/chrs-hoc.github.io/README.md

 <summary> Getting Started </summary>

-HoC setup is configured to oprate in the below hardware/software combinations.
+The hardware and software combinations listed below are tested in the HoC setup.

 | Hardware      | SDR Software     | Comments      |
 | :---          |    :----:        |          ---: |